NitBravoA92/capstone-project/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 PSYCHOLOGICAL THERAPY WEEK IN 2023 <a name="about-project"></a>
+# 📖 PSYCHOLOGICAL THERAPY WEEK EVENT 2023 <a name="about-project"></a>

-**PSYCHOLOGICAL THERAPY WEEK IN 2023** project consists of the construction of the Psychological therapy Week 2023 Event website, using HTML, CSS and Javascript.
+**PSYCHOLOGICAL THERAPY WEEK EVENT 2023** project consists of the construction of the Psychological therapy Week Event 2023 website, using HTML, CSS and Javascript.
 The website consists of two pages: HOME and ABOUT, which were designed following the Mobile first approach, it is a 100% responsive design, optimized for sites on all devices.
 Through this project, the skills to build websites from scratch using only HTML, CSS and Javascript following a mobile first approach are put into practice.
 This project is part of the Capstone Project activity of Module 1 at Microverse program.

 ## 🛠 Built With <a name="built-with"></a>